graphcore/examples/applications/tensorflow/dynamic_sparsity/dataset_encoder/README.md

 ## Unit tests

-To run the unit tests, one can simply call `pytest` on the test directly
+To run the unit tests, one can simply call `pytest` from this directory on the test directory:

     pytest test

-To run tests against the GPT-2 encoder, please provide the GPT-2 repo path:
+To run tests against the GPT-2 encoder, please also provide the GPT-2 repo path:

     pytest test --gpt2-repo-path <gpt2_repo>